bpradana/pytoon/README.md

 - `pytoon/` – Core encoder modules (`constants`, `normalize`, `primitives`, `encoders`, `writer`).
 - `tests/` – Unit tests that exercise key encoding scenarios.
-- `docs/toon-main/` – Vendored copy of the original TypeScript project for reference.

 Versioning & Compatibility
 --------------------------

-PyToon targets Python 3.12+ and strives to remain aligned with the latest upstream `toon` behaviour.
+PyToon targets Python 3.8+ and strives to remain aligned with the latest upstream `toon` behaviour.
 Breaking changes to the text format will only occur alongside upstream updates and will be noted in release notes.

 Contributing
 ------------